barbarametzler/sat_embeddings/README.md

 ```
 python create_tiles.py --size 9000000 --mask False --h3_shapes_path /data/vector/420_grid.parquet --grid420_path /data/vector/grid_complete.parquet --vrt_file /data/raster/all_GHS-composite-S2.vrt --folder /data/raster/england/unmasked/
 ```
+Note: The whole England dataset includes 1,382,771 tiles.
+The whole dataset with clipped tiles is very large ~ about 700GB.

 ### 2. Create embeddings
 Create embeddings by running the following command.
 The input folder should contain the tiles created in the previous step.
 The output file will contain the embeddings in a parquet file.
 The model weights path should point to the model weights file.